flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 - Stall/&alpha;~floor~ and Over speed/V~MO~ Protections are unavailable.
 - Speed stability is enabled, this function pushes the nose down when the airspeed gets too low (about 5kts before reaching V~SW~) and pulls the nose up when speed is getting too high.
 - Speed stability is **no** protection, its commands are overruled by the sidestick, it's only used to maintain a safe speed when the pilot is not actively monitoring the speed.
-- Stall and over speed **are** possible in Alternate Law, audio warnings should be taken seriously and the plane stabilized immediately.
+- Stall and over speed **are** possible in Alternate Law, audio warnings should be taken seriously, and the plane stabilized immediately.
 - Roll control is in direct mode, bank angle protection and turn coordination are lost.
 - Yaw control is provided with yaw dampening available.

 ??? info "Load Demand"
-    With fly-by-wire flight controls the sidestick usually doesn't affect the avionics directly, instead being translated into a load demand order that tells the flight computers to change the current flight situation, the computers then generate commands for the avionics to achieve the necessary movement introduced.
+    With fly-by-wire flight controls, the sidestick usually doesn't affect the avionics directly, instead being translated into a load demand order that tells the flight computers to change the current flight situation, the computers then generate commands for the avionics to achieve the necessary movement introduced.
     This also inhibits unsafe flight conditions like stalls, inverted flight or exceeding of the load limit (G Limit), provided the Aircraft is in [Normal Law](overview.md).

 ## Alternate Law without Protection